agardiner/color-console/README.md

 # ColorConsole

-ColorConsole is a small cross-platform library for outputting text to the console.
+ColorConsole is a small cross-platform library for outputting color text to the console, as well as providing utilities for drawing progress bars and outputting tabular data.

-On Windows, FFI is used to dynamically link to the Windows Console API functions, while on other platforms, ANSI escape sequences are used.
+On Windows, Fiddler (under MRI) or FFI (other engines) is used to dynamically link to the Windows Console API functions, while on other platforms, ANSI escape sequences are used.
 As such, there are no dependencies and no libraries to install other than this gem.

 ## Usage